 We find the greatest benefit when applicants work with BLS staff members to identify a mutually agreeable project before submitting a proposal.
 Applicants who want to know if their area of expertise is needed at BLS should contact Daniel Yang or Wendy Martinez, who can identify an appropriate BLS contact.

 Fellowship appointments typically range from 4 to 6 months, but can last up to a year, subject to the availability of program funds.
 Appointment terms are flexible and can be full-time, part-time or split into multiple terms.
 Applicants should specify approximate dates for proposed projects.

 Fellows may use BLS data in their research and will interact with BLS staff.
 Research may be conducted in residence at BLS or at the applicant’s home institution.
 If the latter worksite is chosen, the expectation is that the applicant will be available to meet virtually with BLS staff as part of the research project.
 It is expected that Fellows will conduct their work in a manner that encourages frequent interaction and collaboration with BLS staff.
 Periodic travel to BLS may be required to facilitate collaboration, special events, and presentations.

 Budgets submitted for Fellowships may include the following:

 Fellows will have access to resources at BLS including technical support and library facilities.
 They will also have access to in-house databases and computer facilities including a laptop computer, a UNIX workstation, micro-to-mainframe communication links, and statistical software.
 If specialized software and hardware are needed, then please include those items in the budget proposal, as funds may be available to accommodate those needs.

 In addition, funds are available to provide software and hardware accommodations for persons with disabilities.

-Jeffrey Gonzalez, the BLS coordinator, for further information about the
+Contact Daniel Yang, the BLS coordinator, for further information about the program.

 Bureau of Labor Statistics